Bee hives hair styles, also known as the bouffant, is a timeless hairstyle that has been a symbol of glamour and sophistication for decades.

 READ ALO: Unveiling the Secrets to 4 Perfect Beachy Hair Styles

-How to Get a Beehive Hairstyle 1960s
+How to Get 60s Hairstyles Beehive

 To achieve the bee hive look, the hair would be backcombed and teased at the crown of the head to create height and volume.